FreeProving/free-compiler/doc/ExperimentalFeatures/PatternMatchingCompilation.md

 ## Motivation

-By default the compiler makes very strong assumptions about pattern matching.
+By default, the compiler makes very strong assumptions about pattern matching.
 For example, only function declarations with a single rule where pattern matching is performed explicitly on the right-hand side using `case` expressions are supported.
 In consequence, the function `head` cannot be defined as it usually is